Police respond to shooting outside CIA headquarters

 The officers remained in the area “providing traffic support while the CIA conducts its investigation,” the department said.

-The CIA declined to respond when asked about injuries sustained by security or the suspect or whether authorities have identified a motive for the incident.
+The FBI said it was helping with the investigation.
+The bureau declined to respond when asked to identify any suspects or whether authorities had discovered a motive for the incident.

 “There was a security incident that law enforcement responded to outside CIA Headquarters,” the agency said in a statement.
 “Additional details will be made available as appropriate.”